-Although high-quality batteries are more expensive up front, they are also more reliable and their longer life-expectancy allows you to recoup your investment in the long run.
+Although high-quality batteries are expensive, they are ultra-reliable and have a long life-expectancy - allowing you to recoup your investment over a long period of time.

 How long they last is directly related to how they are used ...or abused.
 Simply knowing what you should and shouldn't do to a battery will save you thousands - if your battery bank is large.
 Let's take a closer look at batteries, and at five simple ways to extend their life...